reearth/reearth-accounts/docs/sequence/check_permission.md

-# Permission check (when accessing dashboard with visualizer)
+# Permission check (when create project with flow)

 ```mermaid
 sequenceDiagram